 Blake loves a plait, and when it suits her this much why wouldn't she.
-We love this slicked-back high ponytail plait she wore to the New York premier of 'A Simple Favor.'
+We love this slicked-back high ponytail plait she wore to the New York premiere of "A Simple Favor."
 Sweeping her blonde hair off her face in a secure up-do means all the focus is on that long plait and rusty smokey eye, and we're into it.

 Here Blake shows that a pretty up 'do doesn't have to be too perfect.
-She still has that texture but has tamed it slightly with a elegant headband.
+She still has that texture but has tamed it slightly with an elegant headband.

 In one of her first public appearances after giving birth to her daughter, the actress attended the Gabriela Cadena runway presentation at New York Fashion Week in February, sporting a hairstyle that takes minimal effort but still looks great.
 Simply straighten your hair and use some of that dry texture spray to get the look.